-&lt;sup>af The policy implications of the possibility of a very large climate sensitivity is discussed in Weitzman (2011).

-&lt;sup>ag Many state-of-the-art climate models feature regional tipping points; see Drijfhouta et al. (2015) for a list.
-Currently, there is, however, no consensus on the existence of specific global tipping points at particular threshold levels; see Lenton et al. (2008), Levitan (2013), and IPCC (2013, Technical Summary page 70).
+The policy implications of the possibility of a very large climate sensitivity is discussed in Weitzman np0165 np0170 ag Many state-of-the-art climate models feature regional tipping points; see Drijfhouta et al. (2015) for a list.
+Currently, there is, however, no consensus on the existence of specific global tipping points at particular threshold levels; see Lenton et al. (2008), Levitan (2013), and IPCC et al. (2013b, section 12.5.5).

-Fig. 4 Example of symmetric uncertainty of feedbacks producing right-skewed climate sensitivity.
+f0025 Fig. 4 Example of symmetric uncertainty of feedbacks producing right-skewed climate sensitivity.

-Fig. 5 Tipping point at 3 K due to stronger feedback.
+f0030 Fig. 5 Tipping point at 3 K due to stronger feedback.

-It is also straightforward to introduce irreversibilities, for example by assuming that feedbacks are stronger (higher x) if a state variable like temperature or CO2 concentration has ever been above some threshold value.
+p0305 It is also straightforward to introduce irreversibilities, for example by assuming that feedbacks are stronger (higher x) if a state variable like temperature or CO_2 concentration has ever been above some threshold value.

-3.1.3 Ocean Drag
+s0090 3.1.3 Ocean Drag

-We have presented the simplest possible model of how the CO2 concentration determines climate change.
+p0310 We have presented the simplest possible model of how the CO2 concentration determines climate change.
 There are of course endless possibilities of extending this simplest framework.
 An example is to include another energy-budget equation.
 In Eqs.
 (3) and (7), we described laws of motion for the atmospheric temperature, which heats much faster than the oceans.
 During the adjustment to a steady state, there will be net energy flows between the ocean and the atmosphere.
-Let $T_t$ and $T_t^L$ , respectively, denote the atmospheric and ocean temperatures in period t, both measured as deviations from the initial (preindustrial) steady state.
+Let T_t and T_t^L , respectively, denote the atmospheric and ocean temperatures in period t, both measured as deviations from the initial (preindustrial) steady state.
 With two temperatures, we can define energy budgets separately for the atmosphere and for the oceans.
-Furthermore, allow for a variation in forcing over time and let $F_t$ denote the forcing at time t.
+Furthermore, allow for a variation in forcing over time and let F_t denote the forcing at time t.
 We then arrive at an extended version of Eq.
-(7) given by
+(7) given by possible Comparing (9) to (7), we see that the term $\sigma_2(T_t - T_t^L)$ is added.
+This term represents a new flow in the energy budget (now defined specifically for the atmosphere), namely the net energy flow from the atmosphere to the ocean.
+To understand this term, note that if the ocean is cooler than the atmosphere, energy flows from the atmosphere to the ocean.
+This flow is captured in the energy budget by the term $-\sigma_2(T_t - T_t^L)$.
+If $T_t > T_t^L$, this flow has a negative impact on the atmosphere's energy budget and likewise on the rate of change in temperature in the atmosphere (the LHS).
+The cooler is the ocean relative to the atmosphere, the larger is the negative impact on the energy budget.

-$$\frac{dT_t}{dt} = \sigma_1 \left( F_t + xT_t - \kappa T_t - \sigma_2 \left( T_t - T_t^L \right) \right).$$ (9)
+$$\frac{dT_t}{dt} = \sigma_1 \left(F_t + x T_t - \kappa T_t - \sigma_2 \left(T_t - T_t^L \right) \right). \tag{9}$$ p0325 Eqs.
+(9) and (10) together complete the specification of how the temperatures of the atmosphere and the oceans are affected by a change in forcing.